akashmjn/akashmjn.github.io/_posts/2016-12-20-streamingstrategy.md

   thumb:
 ---

-Strategy course paper: Analyzed strategies in music streaming, from the perspective of Spotify
+Analyzed forces shaping the changing music industry, from the perspective of Spotify